vicky1997/mcdust/docs/source/dustcoagulation.rst

 where rand is a random number drawn from a uniform distribution between 0 and 1.

-The subroutines that compute the collision rates and probabilities can be found in :code:`collisions.f90`
+The subroutines that compute the collision rates and probabilities can be found in :code:`collisions.F90`

-And depending on the relative velocities the collisonal outcomes are decided for the particles.
+The collisional outcomes between particles (sticking, fragmentation, erosion) is determined by their relative velocities.
 We explain the relative velocity formulation and the collisional outcomes below.

 Relative velocities
 -------------------
 The sources for the velocities of the particles taken into account are: Brownian motion, turbulence, radial and azimuthal drift and differential settling.
-This is similar to model followed by `Birnstiel et al 2010 <https://www.aanda.org/articles/aa/full_html/2010/05/aa13731-09/aa13731-09.html>`_ .
+This is similar to the model described by `Birnstiel et al 2010 <https://www.aanda.org/articles/aa/full_html/2010/05/aa13731-09/aa13731-09.html>`_ .
 For the turbulent relative velocities, we use the prescription from `Ormel and Cuzzi 2007 <https://www.aanda.org/articles/aa/abs/2007/17/aa6899-06/aa6899-06.html>`_ .
-The implementation of the relative velocities in :code:`mcdust` can be found in the :code:`relvels` subroutine in :code:`collisions.f90`
+The implementation of the relative velocities in :code:`mcdust` can be found in the :code:`relvels` subroutine in :code:`collisions.F90`

 Collisional Outcomes
 --------------------
 In the standard model the collisional outcomes are sticking, fragmentation and erosion.
 The outcomes are decided based on the relative velocities of the particles.
 If the relative velocities are below a threshold velocity then we perform sticking.
-This threshold is the fragmentation velocity :math:`v_{\mathrm{frag}}` which is an input parameter for :code:`mcdust`.
+This threshold is the fragmentation velocity :math:`v_{\mathrm{frag}}`, which is an input parameter for :code:`mcdust`.
-If the relative velocities are above the fragmentation velocity then there are two outcomes erosion and fragmentation depending on the mass ratio of the particles.
+If the relative velocities are above the fragmentation velocity then there are two outcomes, erosion and fragmentation, depending on the mass ratio of the particles.
-The implementation of collisions can be found in the subroutine :code:`collision` and subroutines therein, in the file :code:`collisions.f90`
+The implementation of collisions can be found in the subroutine :code:`collision` and subroutines therein, in the file :code:`collisions.F90`

 Sticking
 ^^^^^^^^
 In the case of sticking, we assume the physical particle :math:`k` has been completely merged into the representative particle :math:`i`.